ILIAS-eLearning/ILIAS/README.md

   made primitives.
 * Think about using some other representation for HTML then strings, so the renderer output could be processed further.
-* Think about the name source and how a formlet is actually turned into an HTML form.
+* Think about the name source and how a formlet is actually turned into a HTML form.